BAILEYGOMM starts afresh with iplicit

 Historically, we would create a timesheet for each resource say, Joe Bloggs and Tim Smith for example.
-And Joe might have worked on projects A, B and C, with Tim working on projects B, C and D. Someone would then print all these timesheets off and then take everyone’s project B hours and rekey into a timesheet just for project B in order to get all project B’s hours signed off.
+And Joe might have worked on projects A, B and C, with Tim working on projects B, C and D. Someone would then print all these timesheets off and then take everyone’s project B hours and rekey them into a timesheet just for project B in order to get all project B’s hours signed off.
 Then an invoice would be created manually, and the process repeated for each project.
 And remember, we have many resources across anything up to 75 projects at any given time!
-But now, the system handles all this for us automatically and not only cuts down the time taken dramatically, but also eliminates the possibility of error when producing the invoice.
+But now, the system handles all this for us automatically and not only cuts down the time taken dramatically but also eliminates the possibility of error when producing the invoice.

 Do you have a favourite feature within iplicit?

-I love the drill down function; when you’re in a document, everything you need can be attached – it could be that you’re in a sales invoice and want to access the sales order or vice versa, or when you’re drilling down to the P&L and you can just go right to the document and look at the attachments; it makes the workflow so intuitive that you don’t have to think ‘let me go over to purchase and invoices and find that purchase invoice’ with drill down, whatever you need is at your fingertips – it is awesome!
+I love the drill-down function; when you’re in a document, everything you need can be attached – it could be that you’re in a sales invoice and want to access the sales order or vice versa, or when you’re drilling down to the P&L and you can just go right to the document and look at the attachments; it makes the workflow so intuitive that you don’t have to think ‘let me go over to purchase and invoices and find that purchase invoice’ with drill-down, whatever you need is at your fingertips – it is awesome!

 Changing Finance systems can be quite a daunting prospect; having been through the process, what advice would you give other Heads of Finance who are contemplating upgrading their system?